ibowditch/userdocs/_sources/server.md.txt

 ### Officer Calendar

-This is just a filtered version of the Brigade Event calendar, showing only events of where the OIC is the member who is logged in.
+This is just a filtered version of the Brigade Event calendar, showing only events where the OIC is the member who is logged in.
 It operates in exactly the same way as {ref}`Brigade Event calendar<calendar>`

 ### COVID-19 Attendance